dimitri-rebrikov/EMS-Homematic-Integration/README.md

 # Use Cases
 Using the communication I implemented the following use cases:
-- put thermostats into a passive mode if the boiler is in the summer mode (i.e. no heating function) which helps to save the thermostat's battery
+- put thermostats into a passive mode if the boiler heating is off
 - switch the boiler into the boost mode if one of the thermostats is switched into the boost mode
 - adjust the boiler's heating temperature to the temperature selected on the thermostats